kazukiminemura/golf_advisor/Readme.md

 variable ``CHATBOT_DEBUG=1`` when launching ``app.py``.
 In this mode the server simply echoes back user messages prefixed with ``(デバッグ)`` allowing you to verify that message handling works correctly.

+## Simple Web Chatbot

+A lightweight general–purpose chatbot is also available at `http://localhost:5000/chat`.
+It uses a small DialoGPT model and stores the conversation in memory only for the duration of the session.